mathjax/MathJax-third-party-extensions/sqrtspacing/README.md

 # About sqrtspacing

 This extension improves the visual rendering of square roots by adding a little bit of padding between the root and a non-whitespace math symbol that precedes it or follows.
 This unglues visually the roots from the math around them.
+Works for both HTML_CSS and SVG renderers.

 References: